binipringle/crim-outline/index.md

 <p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> If circumstances are inconsistent with any reasonable hypothesis of innocence, then a conviction upon circumstantial evidence may be sustained.
 While this may not prove guilt, it makes one of the two alternative inferences (guilty/not guilty)  less reasonable.</p>

+## Due process

+**Burden of proof**

+- The preponderance of evidence is that whoever has the burden of proof has to prove how likely or not it is.
+- In criminal law, the constitution in the due process clause requires that the burden be on the prosecution.
+Thus, guilt must be proved beyond a reasonable doubt.
+The burden of proof for proving guilt is much higher than the burden of proof for proving innocence.

 # Theories of Punishment

 **General:** (1) Why (and whether) the social institution of punishment is warranted; (2) What are the necessary conditions for criminal liability and punishment in particular cases; (3) What form and severity of punishment is appropriate for particular offenses and offender (p.
 33).